 Introduction

-General introduction of the CFRPM model and the history of the recent versions.
-The that were Express Lanes Time of Day (ELToD) Model
+The Central Florida Regional Planning Model (CFRPM) has undergone a systematic set of updates and changes in the period 2012-2014.
+In this methodology report, the most recent and substantive changes will be cited in order to provide background to the model users in years to come.
+In 2014, the Florida Department of Transportation (FDOT) funded a comprehensive update culminating in the report entitled “Technical Memorandum: Year 2010 Model Calibration and Validation", which presented the model related tasks that were performed.
+These tasks were both software and model related and included an expansion of dummy zones available to the model, an improvement of external-to-external assigned paths, an update of the node attribute "MPO", assessment and modification of trip rates, an update to Cube Version 6.4 (e.g. 6.4.1), the incorporation of the Express Lanes Time of Day (ELToD) Model, the creation of customized MPO and BCA reports, the creation of a streamlined subarea analysis using fixed districts, the development of a sketch-planning module, and the development of a GUI styled menu.
+The 2012 CFRPM model has become the base upon which the next round of updates will be built.

 The CFRPM is a traditional four step model that includes trip generation, trip distribution, mode choice and traffic assignment.
 Additional components that are included in the model include a household disaggregation model which develops household distributions required by the trip generation as well as separate truck and external models.
 The model includes a Time of Day structure that includes four periods: AM peak (6am to 9am), midday (9am to 2pm), PM peak (2pm to 6pm) and overnight.
 Figure 1-1 shows the model flow including each model module and its relationship to the other.